 Follow the links to find out more about each of these conditions and how counselling can help.

 With the right counsellor, you could vastly improve the quality of your own life and in turn, the quality of care received by the sufferer.
-For those with very early signs of dementia, counselling can help deal with any fear and anxiety, and help sufferers put measures in place to ensure they get the right care and support in the future.
+For those with very early signs of dementia, counselling can help deal with any fear and anxiety.
+It can also help those living with the condition to put measures in place to ensure they get the right care and support in the future.